 You probably have chores that you absolutely hate doing, which means your roommates probably have chores they hate to do as well.
 Create a list of chores you enjoy, don’t mind and hate.
 If you hate vacuuming but your roommate loves it, then let your roommate do that.
 If more than one roommate enjoys vacuuming, then take turns doing it.
 The same goes for certain chores that you hate.
 Scrubbing the toilet isn’t the best chore, so alternate turns to do this.
 For the other chores, you can divide them up by drawing chores out of a hat, or just take turns volunteering to do them.
 If you divide the chores up randomly, there will be fewer hard feelings.

 Use a wall calendar to write everyone’s duties down, or create a chart that lists all of the roommates’ names and their responsibilities next to it.
 This way, there is no confusion as to who is responsible for what.
-If it works better, rotate the chores every month.
+If it works better, rotate the chores every month (such as by using a Chore Wheel).
 This way, you won’t get stuck with scrubbing the bathtub for the entire length of your lease.
 To keep everyone accountable for their responsibilities, initial next to your chore when you have completed it.

 Divide the cost of supplies evenly among your roommates.
 Supplies can include trash bags, all-purpose cleaners and dishwasher detergent.
 Discuss how much each roommate is willing to spend on cleaning supplies to make sure everyone can afford it.